A Bayesian factor analysis model for non-randomised staggered designs: Discussion

 There are also open questions regarding the effectiveness of the peers intervention.
-First, it is possible to assess, using our method, the impact of peer support on alternative outcomes such as the number of patients starting treatment and the number of patients clearing the virus.
+First, it is possible to assess, using our method, the impact of peer support on alternative outcomes such as the number of HCV-infected individuals starting treatment and the number of HCV-infected individuals clearing the virus.
 One challenge here is that recording of these outcomes is not mandatory, and thus information is more incomplete.
-Another challenge relates to the fact that these outcomes are nested; i.e., patients who start treatment are a subset of those identified as treatment eligible, and patients who clear the virus are a subset of those starting treatment.
-Applying our method to the number of patients starting treatment, for instance, is likely to suggest a positive intervention effect, since, as shown earlier, more treatment eligible HCV patients are identified.
+Another challenge relates to the fact that these outcomes are nested; i.e., HCV-infected individuals who start treatment are a subset of those identified as treatment eligible, and HCV-infected individuals who clear the virus are a subset of those starting treatment.
+Applying our method to the number of individuals starting DAA treatment, for instance, is likely to suggest a positive intervention effect, since, as shown earlier, more DAA-eligible individuals are identified.
 However, this does not necessarily imply that peer support increases the likelihood of treatment completion conditional on starting treatment.
-A potential solution is to estimate separable direct effects instead of total effects \cite{samartsidis_bayesian_2023}.
+A potential solution is to estimate separable direct effects \cite{samartsidis_bayesian_2024} instead of total effects.
 Second, we are interested in comparing the demographics of the additional cases found thanks to peers to the demographics of the remaining cases.
 This is useful for understanding which subpopulations benefit most from the intervention, as these models are primarily designed to address inequities in health system access.
 We will investigate both questions in our future work.